organisciak/dissertation/document/5_design_objective.md

 While this is far from a standard convention, many have recommended it as a standard element in task design [<!-- TODO cite Chen, cite dynamo, cite alonso? -->].
 The ability to respond easily provides valuable information on worker satisfaction and task problems.[^feedback]

+[^feedback]: I have treated feedback forms as a necessity for the past few years.
+ Based on my experiences, feedback forms provide a space for critical information, such as broken tasks, and qualitative information, such as worker satisfaction.
+Most importantly, they provide a qualitative connection to workers, which is contrary to Amazon's purposes as 'artificial artificial intelligence' but which encourages requesters to respect their workers.
-[^feedback]: Based on my own experiences, I have treated feedback forms as a necessity for the past few years.
-Interestingly, as noted early, when @alonso_design_2011 tried to mandate the feedback form responses, they found that their quality fell.
+ Interestingly, as noted earlier, when @alonso_design_2011 tried to mandate feedback form responses, they found that their quality fell relative to volunteered feedback.

 ### Training interface